-Let’s take a closer look at each of these attractions.
+Let’s take a closer look at each of these essential Golden Circle stops.

-This UNESCO designated site is important for two reasons: geological and historical.
+This UNESCO designated site is an essential Golden Circle stop for two reasons: geological and historical.

 Also, Iceland is floating on top of a mantel plume, an upwelling of abnormally hot rock within the Earth’s mantel.

 These two factors give rise to Iceland’s extraordinary volcanic activity which has shaped its landscape.

 Thingvellir National Park is also the site of the longest functioning parliamentary assembly.

 First established in 930, Thingvellir is the beating heart of Iceland.
 It is here that all of the major events in Icelandic history have taken place, from the adoption of Christianity in 1000 AD to the country’s declaration of independence in 1944.